Naples … not everyone’s cup of tea!

 We had one last morning in Naples and I was going to take the chance to explore a bit more of the Spanish District and the waterfront area.
 Maybe I could convince mom that Naples wasn’t the big, bad scary place we had seen the first night.

-It didn’t hurt that our last chance to wander Naples happened to be a Monday and early morning which brought on a completely different feel compared to a bustling Saturday night during a long weekend.
+It didn’t hurt that our last chance to wander Naples happened to be an early Monday morning.
+The streets had a completely different feel compared to a bustling Saturday night during a long weekend.

 The Spanish District is the Naples you see in movies, with the buildings rising up five storeys on both sides.
 The roads are very narrow, since the street plan is reminiscent of the Spanish Barracks dating back in the 1600s.
 Yes, there were kids riding scooters a bit too close for comfort, and it was a bit dark even in the middle of the day, but it didn’t feel unsafe.
 More so a bit claustrophobic with the high walls on each side.

 Moving away from the grittiness, we headed towards the waterfront, and the famed Gran Caffè Gambrinus.
-As much as I would have loved sipping on a coffee or even better, a prosecco all afternoon watching the world pass by in the street side alfresco area, we had to keep moving to catch the ferry in the afternoon.
+I would have loved to spend a few hours sipping on a coffee or even better, a prosecco while watching the world pass by.
+But also, we had to keep moving to catch the ferry in the afternoon.

 While in the area, we quickly walked through Piazza del Plebiscito, Palazzo Reale, Galleria Umberto I and Castel Nuovo (the new castle – though there’s nothing new looking about it).
 This whole areas was a stark contrast to the older area of town.
 It was pretty obvious a few cruise ships must have recently docked, given the number of vaguely confused looking tourists wandering around aimlessly in the area.
 This was also about the time when mom said “Naples can be pretty!”.
 The turquoise water, pretty scenery and pretty cafes tends to help.